 The Best Way to Respond to a Boss Who Emails You During Obvious Holidays

 I check my work email every single day.
-Sure, there are caveats unique to my situation: I like my job, I have flexible hours, and I’m the kind of person who’ll sleep better Sunday night if I get a jumpstart on Monday morning.
-But even me—the person who checks my inbox during off-hours and saves responses in drafts—I dread the idea of seeing an email from my boss on Thanksgiving.
+But even I—the person who checks my inbox during off-hours and saves responses in drafts—dread the idea of seeing an email from my boss over the holidays.

 Take the opportunity to infuse some personality and show that you’re busy doing something other than work.
 It looks like this:

-I’m currently out of the office for Thanksgiving.
-I’ll be spending the day traveling to my hometown to see family/running my first Turkey Trot/ seeing just how much stuffing I can eat/praying I don’t burn the pumpkin pie/rooting against the Dallas Cowboys.
+I’m currently offline for Thanksgiving.
+I’ll be spending the day seeing just how much stuffing I can eat/praying I don’t burn the pumpkin pie/rooting against the Dallas Cowboys.

 I’ll be replying to emails again on Monday.